gitgud-hub0/checkout-kata/README.md

 Refactor Checkout class to extend from an interface ICheckout to allow different calculations with/without discounts
 Refactor Items class into Iitems interface which contains no discounts implementation, this allows an ItemsWithDiscounts class to extend from the IItems interface

+### Dependency Inversion
+Use dependency injection framework to apply dependency inversion principle

+### Follow OOP principles
+Refactor class and method to not use two dots

 ### Other
 Apply any other SOLID principles
 Find solution to allow many instance of baskets as an input of Checkout.